romavachhani05/Portfolio/03_Amazon_Buyer-Abuse-Risk-Insights/README.md

 **This repository is licensed as "View Only – No reuse without permission."**

-# 🛡️ Amazon Buyer Abuse Risk Detection and Analytics
+# 🛡️ Risk & Fraud Analytics for E-commerce Platforms

-This project simulates a buyer abuse prevention analytics pipeline inspired by Amazon's Buyer Abuse Prevention (BAP) team.
+This project simulates a buyer abuse prevention analytics pipeline inspired by Risk & Fraud Analytics for E-commerce Platforms.
 It demonstrates data modeling, SQL analysis, machine learning, and business intelligence practices relevant to detecting abusive patterns in e-commerce transactions.

 ---